 CLOSE UP HISTORY

-41 Years of Inspiring, Empowering and Engaging Students and Educators
+Over 40 Years of Inspiring, Empowering and Engaging Students and Educators

 Close Up’s mission – informing, inspiring, and empowering young people to exercise the rights and accept the responsibilities of citizens in a democracy – is deeply rooted in Close Up’s unique history and founding.
 During the late 1960’s, Close Up founder Steve Janger brought high school students from around the country to Europe in order to study foreign governments.
 However, as events in the United States and the rest of the world unfolded, Janger began to see a growing cynicism surrounding American government and policies.
 Dedicated to student travel but determining there was a need for students to gain a better understanding of their own government; Janger founded the Close Up Foundation in 1971.
 While there were other programs available at the time that catered solely to high-achieving students, Janger understood the need to involve all students in the democratic process through current issue debates, collaborative learning, and the development of citizenship skills.
 For over 41 years, Close Up has strived to fulfill that mission and the goals of its founder by inspiring, empowering, and engaging young people and educators from across the United States and the world.